Bosko the Lumberjack: Summary

 A great logger sits on a wooden girder above: he saws two slices off of a log and lays a handful of nails between them; this sandwich is his rugged luncheon, which he chews methodically, bite by bite, stopping to dislodge the occasional bad nail.
 Our hero and his sweetheart are swaying chastely next to each other when this same gourmet hungrily eyes Honey.
-Taking to a winch upon the girder, the villain lets out a rope whose end contains a hook, which same eagerly takes Honey by her skirt; winding up the rope, the villain has the terrified girl in his clutches.
+Taking to a winch upon the girder, the villain lets out a rope whose end contains a hook, which eagerly takes Honey by her skirt; winding up the rope, the villain has the terrified girl in his clutches.
 "By Gar," he growls, "now you give Pierre big kiss!"
 He menaces and she withdraws.
 Bosko cries out against this affront; mounting a ladder, he confronts his rival: "You cur!" he cries.
 The brute knocks him down the ladder with such force that Bosko's bottom dissevers the rungs as he passes effortlessly through them; hitting earth, Bosko bounces onto a log headed, unbeknown to him, for a circular saw, which begins to spin and take in the mechanically-conveyed log just as Bosko touches it.
 The saw's action scorches Bosko's poor rump and our hero leaps up, delaying only a moment to ease his pain.

 Above, the villain pursues still his reluctant prey: Honey swings away on a cord which activates a steam whistle, whose exhaust blasts the glowering bully in the face.
 But Honey is trapped, dangling at the bottom of the cord, and her tormentor, now on firm ground, can simply reach up and grab her.
 Bosko spies this as the cur is fleeing; the cur, squeezing, as it seems, an inconveniently placed sapling tapped, apparently and strangely, for syrup-production, squirts Bosko's face with sap, delaying him momentarily.